alex-n-braun/path-planning/README.md

 4. `Update`: this class computes an update for the state of the vehicle, given the properties of the vehicle, the actual state, an actuation, and a delta time.
 For a point particle, as mentioned above, there are no properties.
 The update for (x,y,vx,vy) is simply dt\*(vx,vy,ax,ay).
 We neglect the contribution of the acceleration on the positional update, which would be 0.5\*ax\*dt^2 and 0.5\*ay\*dt^2, assuming that this is a reasonable approximation.
 For a bike, as mentioned before, the distance of the axes is the property.
 The update for (x, y, theta, v) is given by dt\*(v cos(theta), v sin(theta), v/L tan(delta), a).

 Both models contain a method to set its state, `set_state`, as well as three methods to evolve the state in time: `advance`, `advance_state` and `advanced_vehicle`.
-The three latter methods all perform the same update action, but
+The three latter methods all perform the same update action, where

 1. `advance` returns a state object containing the advanced state,